k2view-academy/K2View-Academy/articles/39_fabric_catalog/06_catalog_versioning.md

 ### Version View

-By default, the Catalog displays the latest version.
+By default, the Catalog displays the latest available version.
 To view any version, open the version's drop-down list and click a version number:

 <img src="images/versions.png" style="zoom:75%;" />